Skip to main content

 3 min

-proto is a pluggable toolchain manager.
+proto is a pluggable version manager, a unified toolchain.

 If you're unfamiliar with the concept of a toolchain, a toolchain is a collection of tools that are downloaded, installed, and managed by version through a single interface.
-In the context of proto's toolchain, a tool is either a programming language, or a dependency/package manager for a language, or a custom implementation provided by a plugin.
+In the context of proto's toolchain, a tool is either a programming language, a dependency/package manager for a language, or a custom implementation provided by a plugin.
 It's the next step in the version manager evolution.

 Why proto?